Venturing to Capitol Reef National Park in a Campervan

 Petroglyph Panel

 The Petroglyph Panel is ideal for our history buffs.
 This experience allows you to get up close and personal with carvings dated thousands of years ago.
 There are a few options for petroglyph exploration: McKee Spring, Swelter Shelter Petroglyphs, Club Creek, among others.
-Depending on what time you arrive in the park, you could make your own Petroglyph tour or follow the Capitol Reef Petroglyph trail.
+Depending on what time you arrive in the park, you could make your own Petroglyph tour or follow the Petroglyph trail.

 Fruit Picking

-Fruit picking in Capitol Reef National Park is a unique experience.
+Fruit picking is a unique experience.
 Spend a little while communing with the early pioneers of the area while you stock up on some fresh, fresh fruit.
-The Orchards in Capitol Reef National Park are mainstays from the early settlers.
-Capitol Reef allows visitors to pick at the designated “U-Pick Fruit” spots.
+The Orchards are mainstays from the early settlers.
+The park allows visitors to pick at the designated “U-Pick Fruit” spots.
 Additionally, depending on the time of year, you could stock on apples, apricots, cherries, peaches, pears, or plums!

 We’ve given you quite a few options to jump-start your first night in the park.
 However, if you want to skip the first day of activities and relax, consider posting up at your campsite with minimal lights on.
 Did you know that Capitol Reef is a Designated International Dark Sky spot?
-You won’t find better stargazing than Capitol Reef in the Western United States.
+You won’t find better stargazing than here in the Western United States.

-Capitol Reef National Park Campervan
+Capitol Reef National Park hike

 @kait.ko